I Prefer not to Say: Protecting User Consent in Models with Optional Personal Data: Related Work and other Fairness Notions

 \subsection{Common fairness notions are not applicable}

-As many definitions of fair treatment between an advantaged and a disadvantaged group exist, we investigate whether existing definitions can readily be applied or easily adapted to the optional feature setting considered in this work.
-In the conventional fairness literature, the protected attribute is usually restricted to not have disparate impact on the prediction model.
-However, in the optional feature setting the point of departure is different since the optional feature may contain discriminative information that we explicitly want to use.
-If not stated otherwise, we consider the availability feature $a$ to be the sensitive attribute.
-We denote the predicted label by $\hat{Y}$ and discuss binary labels $Y\in\left\{0,1\right\}$ as in the original definitions.
+As many definitions of fair outcomes between an advantaged and a disadvantaged group exist, we investigate whether existing definitions can readily be applied or easily adapted to the optional feature setting considered in this work.
+In other words, here we study whether existing fairness notions comply with our desiderata of Optimality and \aii.
+In the conventional fairness literature, the impact of a sensitive attribute on the prediction is restricted.
+However, in the optional feature setting the point of departure is different since the optional feature may contain discriminative information that we explicitly want to use in come cases (recall that the sharers would like to obtain the most accurate prediction given their information).
+If not stated otherwise, we consider the availability feature $A$ (see \Cref{tab:datasample}) to be the sensitive attribute.
+We denote the predicted label by $\hat{Y}$ and discuss binary labels $Y\in\left\{0,1\right\}$ as in most of the original definitions.

-\textbf{Fairness through Unawareness \cite{grgic2016case,kusner2017counterfactual}.} Fairness through unawareness demands that the protected feature $a$ is not used as an explicit input in the decision-making process.
-Removing explicit information on the availability can be done easily by dropping the feature $a$.
+\textbf{Fairness through Unawareness.} This notion demands that the availability indicator $A$ is not used as an explicit input in the decision-making process.
+Removing explicit information on the availability can be done easily by dropping the feature $A$.
 This makes ``Fairness through Unawareness'' very easy to implement.
-However, the information is still implicitly contained in the imputed optional feature through the value $\texttt{N/A}$.
-A sufficiently complex classifier is then able to infer this information and include it into its decision-making (cf. experiments in \Cref{sec:expunfairtreat}).
-Therefore, this fairness notion is not applicable because it violates the requirement of Non-Penalization.
+However, the group information is still implicitly encoded in the optional feature through the value $\texttt{N/A}$ (see \cref{tab:datasample}).
+A sufficiently complex classifier can infer this group information and include it into its decision-making.
+Therefore, this fairness notion cannot be applied in the optional feature setting as it violates \air.